*Updated February 2017*

 Cocido: Well done.
 Someone should kill you if you are thinking about doing this to a lomo or bife de chorizo.
 Perfectly acceptable for the vacío and tira de asado cuts.
 Seriously…when I used to cook in a fine dining restaurant back in the US we used to make fun of people who ordered their filet mignon “well done”.
 We would find the oldest cut because we were going to ruin it with fire anyway. (“Co-see-doh”)

-Where to go for a good steak in Buenos Aires?
+Where to go for the best steak in Buenos Aires?

 Where to get the best steak will greatly depend on your budget and what neighborhood you would like to visit.
 Here are my top recommendations for the best steak serving restaurants in Buenos Aires organized by neighborhood.
 Each have been tested multiple times.